fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QVector.md

 `at()` can be faster than `operator[]()`, because it never causes a deep copy to occur.
 &emsp;&emsp;Another way to access the data stored in a `QVector` is to call `data()`.
 The function returns a pointer to the first item in the vector.
 You can use the pointer to directly access and modify the elements stored in the vector.
 The pointer is also useful if you need to pass a `QVector` to a function that accepts a plain `C++` array.
 &emsp;&emsp;If you want to find all occurrences of a particular value in a vector, use `indexOf()` or `lastIndexOf()`.
 The former searches forward starting from a given index position, the latter searches backward.
 Both return the index of the matching item if they found one; otherwise, they return `-1`.
-For example:

 ``` cpp
 int i = vector.indexOf ( "Harumi" );